ThatQuiz Test Library Take this test now

 • 30.
 After leaving your snow cave, what should you do with the entrance?

-A) Collapse the entrance
+B) Collapse the entrance

 C) Leave it open for others

-D) Fill it with snow blocks
+D) Mark it with flags

 Created with That Quiz — a math test site for students of all grade levels.